 Plant-Based Veg Dishes

 Donna, my server, recommended I try the ginger “chicken,” and Hill encouraged me to also order the barbecue.
 Spinach rice and a generous serving of fresh vegetables accompanied my lunch.
 As a side, I also opted to try both versions of their vegetable patties.

 The ginger soy chicken makes an amazing start for any meal.
-The flavors remind me of a Chinese-Jamaican dish I have eaten at the best restaurants back home.
-The soy was tender with a light, yet distinct, ginger flavor and a smooth gravy.
+The flavours remind me of a Chinese-Jamaican dish I have eaten at the best restaurants back home.
+The soy was tender with a light, yet distinct, ginger flavour and smooth gravy.
 The spinach-seasoned rice makes an absolutely delightful pairing.
 This is the type of meal I could eat daily.

 There are so many more options to try.
 I’ve told Hill that I also wish to visit his Miami restaurant for comparison.
 He informed me that it is “considered one of Miami’s first Black vegan restaurants and markets.”
 With such pedigree, this new Broward locale is on its way to becoming desirable to carnivores and plant-based foodies alike.

 Veg by Hakin is located in the Westgate Plaza at 105 North State Rd.
 7, Plantation, Fla.
 Hours are 11 a.m. to 9 p.m. from Monday through Thursday and on Friday from 11 a.m. to 6 p.m.